1. Why does Timato Systems exist?

 5. Do you offer your services outside the Pacific Northwest?

-I absolutely provide services outside of my region!
-I have done installs in California, Nevada, Oregon and Washington.
-I have consulted with churches in the UK, Australia, Suriname, Florida, Texas, Wisconsin, New York, New Jersey, American Samoa, and others.
+Yes, but only consulting services are available outside the Oregon and Washington region.
+I have consulted with churches in the UK, Australia, Suriname, Florida, Texas, Wisconsin, New York, New Jersey, Texas, American Samoa, and others.
 I love to travel and see the world and meet new people.
 Bottom line is that if you would like to have me take a look at your church, situation or project, contact me and I will setup a time to talk through it with you!